 I Am Living Proof Of The American Dream: With Vanessa Malzahn Founder of Leela Ryan Dog Biscuits – Info Entrepreneurship

 I had the pleasure of interviewing Vanessa Malzahn.
-Vanessa is the owner of Leela Ryan Dog Biscuits, a plant-based treat company for the well-treated dog.
+Vanessa is the owner of Leela Dog Biscuits, a plant-based treat company for the well-treated dog.
 Her products have been sold at Whole Foods, West Elm and Barkbox.
 Vanessa also consults with entrepreneurs who are looking to stand out online through branding photography and strategy.

 Thank you so much for doing this with us!
 Can you tell us the story of how you grew up?